 Adelaide prides itself as a family friendly city and has been recently rated Australia's safest city, with a lowest crime rate than any other capital city according to the 2013 Suncorp Bank Family Friendly City Report.

-There are numerous programs like Safer Communities Australia and Neighbourhood Watch, which encourages people to take positive steps in their neighbourhood to prevent themselves and neighbours from victims of crime.
+There are programs like Neighbourhood Watch, which encourages people to take positive steps in their neighbourhood to prevent themselves and neighbours from victims of crime.